nhm38/ECE4960/lab3-page.md

 {% include youtube.html video="dusu5DqSAVc" %}

-As I take measurements as different distances, the calculated time and period are constant
+As I take measurements at different distances, the calculated time and period remain constant

 ### Different colors and textures
 I used my hand which has an irregular shape, a lamp to change the amount of ambient light, and a bright green notebook which has a different surface texture and color to test the TOF sensor.
 I didn’t see any significant changes to the results.